-Our aim with this study was to check the truth of the Easterlin paradox.
-We tested the claim that average happiness in nations tends to remain at the same level in spite of economic growth.
+Our aim with this study was to check the claim that average happiness in nations tends to remain at the same level in spite of economic growth.
 Our data do not support that claim; we found that happiness tends to rise over time and to rise more in nations where the economy has grown the most.
 This begs the question of why our findings differ from Easterlin's.
 The next question we must ask is about the observed effect size: Is this small or substantial?
 We conclude that the long-term effect of economic growth on happiness is substantial and this opens a new agenda for research.
-The demise of the Easterlin paradox will also require an ideological reorientation for many of those who believed in it.

-5.1 Why ar our results different from Easterlin's latest reading of the data?
+5.1 Why are our results different from Easterlin's latest reading of the data?

-Easterlin's latest analysis (2011) is based on data for 37 nations over time spans varying from 12 to 34 years.
+Easterlin et al.'s (2010) latest analysis is based on data for 37 nations over time spans varying from 12 to 34 years.
 The number of data points used is not reported.
-The analysis reported in this paper draws on data from 67 nations and over periods running from a minimum of 10 years to 46 years, which gave us 1531 data points.
+The analysis reported in this paper draws on data from 67 nations and over periods running from a minimum of 10 years to 46 years, which gave us 1,531 data points.
 This difference in size of the available data pool is crucial.
 The law of greater numbers helped us to see a general pattern, which Easterlin could not see.

 Additionally, Easterlin uses responses to a question on financial satisfaction as the dependent variable in his separate analysis of 17 Latin American nations.
-Yet, financial satisfaction is not the same as life-satisfaction and is more likely to adjust to changed income levels as has been shown by Kapteyn et. al (1978).
+Yet, financial satisfaction is not the same as life-satisfaction and is more likely to adjust to changed income levels as has been shown by VanPraag and Kaptein (1973).
 We consistently used the available data on happiness in the sense of life-satisfaction and in this respect our data are better suited to the question to hand.